-Making the voices of Switzerland’s young expats heard - SWI swissinfo.ch
+Making the voices of Switzerland’s young expats heard

 The newly elected committee members have lost no time in getting into the thick of things.

-A delegation participated in the Swiss Conference of Youth Parliaments recently.
+A delegation participated in the Swiss Conference of Youth Parliamentsexternal link recently.
 This mosaic of youth parliaments from cities and towns, regions and cantons across the country thus got an added international flavour, which should help to promote dialogue between the young generation of Swiss at home and abroad.

 Current members of the steering committee